kovaltine/odin-chess/README.md

 2. board can be saved at any time
 3. include testing for important functions
 4. write the code as clean as possible
+5. Program tells user check and checkmate in the appropriate situations

 Optional upgrade: build a simple AI that does a random legal move